simonhw/gardening-services/README.md

 </details>

 #### Reviews
 Reviews are displayed in different ways depending on how many there are for a service.
 With at least three, they are arranged in columns of 1, 2, or 3 as screen sizes widen.
 If there is only one review, a single column is used on all screens, albeit with appropriate offsets to give the review card a set maximum width.
-Similarly if there are only two reviews, the maximum number of columns used on larger screens is 2.
-This is to keep reviews centered on the page regardless of how many there are.
+Similarly, if there are only two reviews, the maximum number of columns used on larger screens is 2.
+This is to keep reviews centred on the page regardless of how many there are.

-<details open><summary>Comparison of user reviews small and large screens</summary>
+<details><summary>Comparison of user reviews small and large screens</summary>

 ![User reviews on mobile screens](docs/images/readme/reviews-mob.gif)
 ![User reviews on wider screens](docs/images/readme/review-tablet.png)